-For fiscal year 2021-2022, the City's property tax revenue represents 71.6% of General Fund revenues.
-Property tax revenues are projected to increase by approximately 5.0% from the prior fiscal year's budget.
+For fiscal year 2021-2022, the City's property tax revenue represents 71.5% of General Fund revenues.
+Property tax revenues are approved to increase by approximately 5.0% from the prior fiscal year's budget.
 The increase is a result of an increase in taxable value as explained below.
-The City's recommended operating millage of 10.9138 mills, excluding refuse, library, and debt allocation for the Debt-Service Fund, is recommended to decrease from the prior year's operating millage.
-The operating millage provides funding for General Fund City operations, debt-service payments for the George W. Kuhn Drain bonds and the North Arm Drain bonds, water main replacement, and a significant contribution to the street funds.
+The City's approved operating millage of 10.8929 mills, is a decrease of 1.2% from the prior year's operating millage.
+The operating millage provides funding for General Fund City operations, debt-service payments for the George W. Kuhn Drain bonds, water main replacement, and a significant contribution to the street funds.

 The 2021 taxable value is greater than the prior year based on the Headlee inflationary adjustment and investment in the residential and commercial real estate market.
 In 2019 and 2020, there was an increase of 5.8% and 5.7%, respectively, in taxable value.
-For fiscal years 2021-2022, 2022-2023, and 2023-2024, taxable values are expected to increase by 5.6%, 3.5%, and 3.0%, respectively, as a result of an anticipated recession due to the coronavirus.
+For fiscal years 2021-2022, 2022-2023, and 2023-2024, taxable values are expected to increase by 4.7%, 4.0%, and 4.0%, respectively, as a result of a slowdown in growth as interest rates start to increase.